SoftwareAG/c8y-docs/content/concepts/glossary.md

 <a name="inventory"></a>
 ### Inventory

->MGM: The inventory is a collection of all digital twins, stored as [managed objects](managed-object), for IoT applications.
+The inventory is a collection of all stored [managed objects](#managed-object) in a tenant.

 <a name="inventory-roles"></a>
 ### Inventory roles
 Role type in {{< product-c8y-iot >}}'s' permission concept.
-Inventory roles contain permissions that apply to groups or devices.
+Inventory roles contain permissions that apply to [managed objects](#managed-object).

 See also [Global roles](#global-roles) and [Permissions](#permissions).

 For details see [Administration > Managing permissions > Inventory roles](/users-guide/administration/#managing-permissions/#inventory) in the *User guide*.

+### LWM2M

+Lightweight M2M (LWM2M) is a traffic and resource-optimized protocol to remotely manage IoT devices. {{< product-c8y-iot >}} provides support for easily connecting any LWM2M device to the platform.

+For details see [LWM2M](/protocol-integration/lwm2m) in the *Protocol integration guide*.

 <a name="ml-engine"></a>
 ### Machine Learning Engine
-Machine Learning Engine enables machine learning/IT operators to manage and operationalize production-ready models for generating predictions on data gathered from connected devices.
+Machine Learning Engine is an application that enables machine learning/IT operators to manage and operationalize production-ready models for generating predictions on data gathered from connected devices.
 These capabilities can be leveraged either from a web browser via an easy to use UI or programmatically via REST API.
 Machine Learning Engine provides a high-performance inference platform with deployed models exposed as endpoints that can be leveraged from Streaming Analytics and other applications for real-time inference.

 For details see [Introduction > Machine Learning Engine](/machine-learning/introduction/#mle-overview) in the *Machine Learning guide*.

 <a name="ml-workbench"></a>
 ### Machine Learning Workbench
-Machine Learning Workbench enables data scientists and machine learning engineers to build, train and evaluate high-quality machine learning models using an intuitive, easy to use, no-code UI and a programmer-friendly Jupyter Notebook based environment.
+Machine Learning Workbench is an application that enables data scientists and machine learning engineers to build, train and evaluate high-quality machine learning models using an intuitive, easy to use, no-code UI and a programmer-friendly Jupyter Notebook based environment.
 Machine Learning Workbench provides seamless access to data residing in {{< product-c8y-iot >}} operational store or any cloud data lakes with visual tools to ingest and transform the data.

 For details see [Introduction > Machine Learning Workbench](/machine-learning/introduction/#mlw-overview) in the *Machine Learning guide*.